andywalters47/clearmail/README.md

 - A Gmail account
 - Node.js installed on your system

+Note: this has only been tested for Mac.

 ## Setup Instructions

 Follow these steps to get clearmail up and running on your system: